How to Remove Fast Start Adware from Mozilla Firefox?

 Running the Installer

 Run the installer you downloaded earlier with the old Firefox program folder renamed.
-The installation process should automatically detect and connect to your existing Firefox profile containing your bookmarks, history, and other personal settings.
+The installation process should automatically detect and connect to your existing Firefox profile, which contains your bookmarks, history, and other personal settings.
 As a result, you should be able to use the newly installed Firefox with all your data intact.

 Post-Installation Checks